TruebitProtocol/truebit-eth/README.md

 # What is Truebit?
 [Truebit](https://truebit.io/) is a blockchain enhancement which enables smart contracts to securely perform complex computations in standard programming languages at reduced gas costs.
 As described in the [whitepaper](https://people.cs.uchicago.edu/~teutsch/papers/truebit.pdf) and this graphical, developer-oriented [overview](https://medium.com/truebit/truebit-the-marketplace-for-verifiable-computation-f51d1726798f), Task Givers can issue computational tasks while Solvers and Verifiers receive remuneration for correctly solving them.

 This comprehensive Ethereum implementation includes everything you need to create (from C, C++, or Rust code), issue, solve, and verify Truebit tasks.
-This repo includes the Truebit-OS command line [client](https://github.com/TrueBitFoundation/truebit-eth/tree/master/wasm-client) for solving and verifying tasks, [WASM ports](https://github.com/TrueBitFoundation/truebit-eth/tree/master/wasm-ports) and [Emscripten module wrapper](https://github.com/TrueBitFoundation/truebit-eth/tree/master/emscripten-module-wrapper) for generating them, the [off-chain interpreter](https://github.com/TrueBitFoundation/truebit-eth/tree/master/ocaml-offchain), as well as [sample tasks](##Sample-tasks-via-smart-contracts).
+This repo includes the Truebit-OS command line [client configurations](https://github.com/TrueBitFoundation/truebit-eth/tree/master/wasm-client) for solving and verifying tasks, [WebAssembly library ports](https://github.com/TrueBitFoundation/truebit-eth/tree/master/wasm-ports), an [Emscripten module wrapper](https://github.com/TrueBitFoundation/truebit-eth/tree/master/emscripten-module-wrapper), and a [Rust tool](https://github.com/TrueBitFoundation/truebit-eth/tree/master/rust-tool) for generating new tasks, the [off-chain interpreter](https://github.com/TrueBitFoundation/truebit-eth/tree/master/ocaml-offchain) for executing and snapshotting computations, as well as [sample tasks](##Sample-tasks-via-smart-contracts).
 You can install Truebit using Docker or build it from source for Linux, MacOS, or Windows.

 Feel free to browse the [legacy wiki](https://github.com/TrueBitFoundation/wiki), contribute to this repo's wiki, or check out these classic development blog posts:
 * [Developing with Truebit: An Overview](https://medium.com/truebit/developing-with-truebit-an-overview-86a2e3565e22)